yaitmou/rich_field_controller/README.md

 }
 ```

-> Remember to dispose both the `FocusNode` and the `RichFieldController` in your widget's dispose function
+> Remember to dispose both the `FocusNode` and the `RichFieldController` in your widget's dispose method
 >
 > ```dart
 > //...